Chris Evans Drivetime: Features, Monday – Thursday

 As well as business, sport and traffic; the line-up on most weekdays included various features.

 The Kids

 Chris spoke to a child each day, who had done something for the first time ever.
 Their achievements were awarded with a fanfare.

 Woman's Minute

 In a gentle parody of BBC Radio 4's Woman's Hour, Chris spoke to four women in quick succession.
 They were asked who they were, where they were and what they were driving, and for their answer to that week's question.
-In early 2009, Chris asked the question: "What do you do that's a bit nutty but effective?" and it was deemed so effective that it remained active until April.

 Theme Time Radio Minute

 A parody of Bob Dylan's Theme Time Radio Hour, Chris played a listener-requested TV theme tune.

 Top Tenuous

 Jonny decided the famous person whose listener associations were showcased.
 This was usually somebody who had been in the news on that day.
 The aim was for these associations to be as weak as possible, with the top 10 most tenuous being the ones selected.